Nominated for a Grammy Award for "Best Folk Album 2022!"

 High quality cover art, album credits, song lyrics and Janis' "Inside Story" will be included in your download.
 Lyrics are available on the Janis Ian website.

-The album will also be available via a variety of digital distributors such as iTunes, Amazon, Spotify and more.
+The album is available via a variety of digital distributors such as iTunes, Amazon, Spotify and more.

 Watch the video for "I'm Still Standing" on YouTube.